 In my view, it is absolutely right that Mr Bradbury should take a stand against such egregious behaviour as demonstrated by DC Edwards.
 Individual liberty – and the right not to have to ‘produce your papers’ when challenged by a police officer, or to refuse to answer an officer who is questioning you because he doesn’t like your face (as it were) – is one of the hallmarks of British democracy, as opposed to a dystopian police state such as existed in Eastern Bloc countries not so very long ago.

-This is exactly what Mr Bradbury chose to do, by bringing civil claims against West Yorkshire Police for the no less than seven occasions he was unlawfully arrested as described above, or in very similar circumstances.
+This is exactly what Mr Bradbury chose to do, by bringing civil claims against WYP for the no less than seven occasions he was unlawfully arrested as described above, or in very similar circumstances.
 Having threatened the police with litigation, Mr Bradbury’s solicitor, IainGould of DPPLaw in Bootle, persuaded the police to the negotiating table and a sum of £13,500 in damages was secured for Mr Bradbury, plus recovery of his firm’s costs.
 Iain is one of the leading police complaints lawyers in the country and was also one of the first in the legal profession to report outcomes of cases on his own widely-read website (read here).

 Picture credit: Stephen Brabury; West Yorkshire Police in Action YouTube channel